maxwu/gotest-labels/README.md

 # gotestlabels

-GoTestLabels is a tiny go package that to select test cases by labels within testing function comments.
+GoTestLabels is a a Go package that enables the selection of test cases by labels within the comments of testing functions.

-It is tiny with ~300 lines of code without third party dependencies.
-The package can be used with one line of anonymous import code in the testing code.
+It is a tiny package consisting of approximately 300 lines of code and has no third party dependencies.
+In the testing code, you can use this package with just one line of anonymous import code.

 ## TLDR